AlexJaen/alexjaen.github.io/_posts/2023-06-21-pg-practice-writeup-apex.md

 ### Summary
 ------------------
-- ManageEngine allows us to access with the default credentials.
+- OpenEMR 5.0.1 it's vulnerable to a sql injection that allows us to get a password hash.
+- Cracking this hash we can obtain the password and gain access to the web app.
-- Having a valid user, we are able to exploit CVE-2014-5301 and get a reverse shell as a privileged user.
+- OpenEMR it's also vulnerable to RCE authenticated.
+Using the obtained password we are able to exploit it.
+- Once inside the victim's machine we are able to reuse the same password to obtain root access.

 ### Detailed steps
 ------------------